 By Bobby Miller

 Even people who don’t consider themselves gamers are well aware that video games have evolved tremendously in the past 20 years.
-The graphics have gone from pixilated sprites to breathtaking scenery that almost looks real.
+The graphics have gone from pixilated sprites in early computer games to breathtaking scenery that almost looks real.
 Mute characters have finally found their voice.
 The budgets are growing, and so are the development times.
 However, there are a number of other more subtle—but equally important—differences that have arisen in gaming in the past two decades.
 From broader audiences to the death of arcades, the face of gaming has seen enormous change.

 Back in 1993, video games were viewed mainly as a pastime for children.
 Most of the top-selling games, such as “Sonic the Hedgehog” and “Super Mario World,” were appropriate for people of all ages.
 Since gaming was targeted at a relatively niche market, carrying the label “gamer” differentiated you from others.

 However, that’s not the case with 2013 upon us.
 As early as 2009, the NPD Group reported that “nearly two out of three Americans (63 percent) have played a video game in the past six months.”
 This statistic is quite interesting when one considers that only 53 percent of Americans said that they went out to the movies during this same period.
 So, a majority of Americans are playing video games on at least a casual basis.
-Since the rise of motion-based control, casual games targeted at broad audiences have become increasingly common.
+Since the rise of motion-based control, casual video games targeted at broad audiences have become increasingly common.
 The likes of “Wii Sports” and “Wii Fit” have become some of the top-selling games of this generation.

 Also, companies often target older audiences when creating games, at least more so than companies did in 1993.
 With the exception of Nintendo—which still relies mostly on family-friendly games—many companies rely on games made for adults to reap huge sales.
 Top-selling series like “Halo,” “Call of Duty,” “Assassin’s Creed,” and “God of War” are all developed with older teenagers and adults in mind.
 Every console has a wide assortment of games ranging from those that are geared toward adults or children and those that are for everyone.